-A college is composed of active members and represents an industrial sector such as cosmetics, automotive, electronics, or public organizations, NGOs, Foundations etc.
+\A college is composed of active members and represents an industrial sector such as cosmetics, automotive, electronics, or public organizations, NGOs, Foundations etc.

-Name of the applicant organization for

-RESPONSIBLE MICA INITIATIVE Membership

-Exhaustive list of all applicant's

-subsidiaries and/or entities and/or brands

-covered under this application (=

-Membership Scope)

-Full address of applicant's head office

-Telephone number of head office, incl.

-country code

-Applicant's website address, if applicable

-CEO or equivalent Name:

-Email address:

-Position:

-Member organization activity(ies)

-Member priority scopes of investigation

-(non-exhaustive)

-Mica supply chain position(s)

-Minors, traders, processors, exporters,

-end-product manufacturers
+Name of the applicant organization for RESPONSIBLE MICA INITIATIVE Membership Exhaustive list of all applicant's subsidiaries and/or entities and/or brands covered under this application (= Membership Scope) For mica processors or mica mines owners, please list all the sites (names and location) owned by the applicant, specifying the ones covered by the membership, as well as the ones not covered.
+Full address of applicant's head office Telephone number of head office, incl. country code Applicant's website address, if applicable CEO or equivalent Name: - Email address: Position: Member organization activity(ies) Member priority scopes of investigation (non-exhaustive) Mica supply chain position(s) Minors, traders, processors, exporters, intermediary manufacturers, end-product manufacturers, brands, retailers.

-Already existing mica supply chain actions

-/ commitments within the organization

-Existing Subsidiary(ies) in India

-Previous year Global Organization turnover

-(which shall include previous year

-turnovers of applicant as well as all above

-listed applicant's subsidiaries and/or

-entities and/or brands covered by the
+Already existing mica supply chain actions / commitments within the organization Existing Subsidiary(ies) in India Previous year Global Organization turnover (which shall include previous year turnovers of applicant as well as all above listed applicant's subsidiaries and/or entities and/or brands covered by the application)

-entitles and/or brands covered by the

-application)